TrueFi-Protocol/truefi-spec/README.md

 # Philosophy - Progressive Decentralization

-TrustLab's mission is to make financial freedom as accessible as the dollar and open access to financial opportunities.
+TrustLab's mission is to make financial freedom as accessible as the internet and open access to financial opportunities.

 In line with this philosophy, TrueFi will be built on the concept of progressive decentralization.
 Initially, the focus of TrueFi development will be to bootstrap the protocol and distribute TRU to the community of users and developers who participate in the protocol.
 The second phase will consist of automation and decentralization.
 Therefore the initial specification is rigid, with conservative parameters such as minimum/maximum APY and high TRU participation factor.
 It's important to remove these stops as the system grows.